Talking bull with Cyril Ramaphosa

 As businessman and game breeder, Cyril Ramaphosa focuses on buying

 the best and conserving animals for the future.
-Sean Christie spoke to him.

-Photo: FW Archives
+Photo: FW Archive

 On Friday the 13th of April, businessman Cyril Ramaphosa, who needs no introduction, and Jaco Troskie, son of film magnate Boet Troskie, had a thousand people on their feet at game breeder Piet du Toit’s farm near Swartruggens, as they fought for the final bid of the night, a buffalo cow called Tanzania.